detky/PowerArray/README.md

 <a name="ArrayPrototypeChanges"></a>
 ### What does this script changes on the Array prototype?

+It is known that changing prototypes or working with global functions is not really wanted, because horrible things could happen.
+I agree with that.
+But i see also that the vast majority of times, i can determine which code will live in my javascript ecosystem and which not, and that the advantages far outweigh the hypothetical disadvantages.

-It just adds new functions, and only if the desired names (or pointers) are not already taken.
+This library do not make any changes to standard properties/functions of the Array prototype, it just adds new things, and 'only if the desired names are not already taken'.

 #### how does it works:
 Basically, PowerArray loads everything he needs to work on his own global object called "pa", as many frameworks do.
 The "pa" object is a container,